 What “synthetic biology” is, whether and how it should be regulated, and its potential benefits and adverse impacts are fiercely debated issues under the United Nations Convention on Biological Diversity.
 The CBD is an international treaty governing the conservation of biological diversity, the sustainable use of its components, and the fair and equitable sharing of the benefits arising out of its use.

-The issues arising in the CBD synthetic biology work program will be discussed at the 14th meeting of the Parties to the CBD in November 2018 in Sharm El-Sheikh, Egypt.
+The issues arising in the CBD synthetic biology work program will be discussed at the 15th meeting of the Parties to the CBD later in 2022 in Kunming, China.

-- For CropLife International’s views on this developing issue, please click here [English] (February 2019 Submission to the CBD Secretariat)
+- For CropLife International’s views on this developing issue, please click here.

 - You can also find more information on synthetic biology in our database of papers relating to the safety and benefits of agricultural biotechnology products.